MikeSchulze/gdUnit4-action/README.md

     # Set to true to run on Godot .Net version to run C# tests
     # Default: false
     godot-net: ''

+    # The project directory in which the action is to be executed.
+    # The specified directory must end with a path separator. e.g. ./MyProject/
+    # Default: './'
+    project_dir: ''

     # The version of GdUnit4 to use. (e.g. "v4.2.0", "latest", "master").
     # Default: latest